SpeedCurve-Metrics/SpeedCurve/README.md

 ## Submitting a bug or feature request

 Do you want to report a bug or suggest a new feature?
+First check the [existing issues](https://github.com/SpeedCurve-Metrics/SpeedCurve/issues) to see if somebody else has already submitted it.
+You can **upvote** existing issues by adding a **:+1: reaction**.

-Please do this by creating a **new issue** and filling out the provided template.
+If there is not an existing issue for your bug or feature request, please creating a **new issue** and fill out the provided template.

 ## Getting support or asking questions